UNIX/Linux Shell CheatSheet : free A4

-A function may return a value in three ways:
+A function may return a value in one of four different ways:

 A simple script using a function would look like this: